mitogen-hq/mitogen/docs/ansible.rst

 Interpreter Recycling
 ~~~~~~~~~~~~~~~~~~~~~

-The extension stops limits the number of persistent interpreters in use.
-When
+The extension limits the number of persistent interpreters in use.
+When the
-the limit is reached, the youngest interpreter is terminated before starting a
+limit is reached, the youngest interpreter is terminated before starting a new
-new interpreter, preventing situations like below from triggering memory
+interpreter, preventing situations like below from triggering memory
 exhaustion.

 .. code-block:: yaml